orange2120/107-2_ITC_HW_01/README.md

 ## HW5 DNN

- Implementsome DNN models with Keras
+Implementsome DNN models with Keras.
+Learning how to do classification with Neural Network .

+### Bonus

+Implement a model with convolutional neural network (CNN).